Why Emotional Intelligence is Vital And How to Develop Yours

 How do you test or measure your EQ?

-You can get a simple measure of your own EQ or emotional questions by asking yourself some simple questions:
+You can get a simple measure of your own EQ or emotional questions by asking yourself some simple questions.

-They are also various tests available, many of them free, that you can access to test your EQ score.
+There are also various tests available, many of them free, that you can access to test your EQ score.
 One very quick and free test you can do is provided by MindTools.
 It is only 15 questions long so you can complete it and get the answers back in less than 5 minutes.

 How do you improve your EQ?